 That made a little more sense to me.
 It was a woman.
 Paul’s father was right.
 I was satisfied with that answer, but Paul –and those that informed Paul– wouldn’t let the “too smart” angle go in regards to David Hauser’s condition.
-They declared that it was: “The nut of it all.”
+He/they declared that it was, “The nut of it all.”

 Most of the patrons of The Family Liquor Store spoke to themselves.
 It was, in fact, those that didn’t that stood out.
 David Hauser, however, had full-fledged conversations.
 David Hauser was a good listener in these conversations, a characteristic that made him an anomaly in a world of anomalies.
 There were times when David Hauser looked to this speaker that no one else could see, but this glance was one often reserved for the introductory section of the speaker’s conversation.
-When this purported speaker’s dialogue would progress, David Hauser would begin looking at a diagonal slant, then an outward glance, followed by that inward glance that suggested that the man was contemplating what was being said.
+When this purported speaker’s dialogue would progress, David Hauser would begin looking at a diagonal slant, and then an outward glance, followed by that inward glance that suggests that he’s contemplating what the other is saying.
 There were also times when he and this friend said nothing.

-Prior to David Hauser, I assumed that people that spoke to themselves did so to fill a void of having no one to speak with.
-David Hauser filled that void, but he and his invisible friend created other voids, what some might call these voids seven second lulls, and there were times when the lulls in those conversations would end with active listening prompts on David’s part.
-This display suggested that it was the purported speaker that had ended the lull, and David’s listening prompts encouraged the speaker to continue.
+Prior to David Hauser, I assumed that people that spoke to themselves would so to fill a void.
+David Hauser filled that void, but he and his invisible friend created other voids, what some might call seven-second lulls, and there were times when the lulls in those conversations would end with active listening prompts on David’s part.
+This display suggested that the purported speaker that had ended the lull and David’s listening prompts encouraged the speaker to continue.
 This added element to David Hauser’s conversation deepened my fascination, until I had to know what this man was saying.

 “I have to know what he’s saying,” I told Paul.

 I went on to inform Paul that my curiosity was based on comedic intrigue, but that was a ruse to cover for the fact that my obsession with David Hauser had grown into a full blown desire to understand something about humanity that I didn’t think I could learn from my otherwise sheltered life of books.
-I needed to know if a person, as progressed as David Hauser appeared to be, continues to speak to themselves to sort through internal difficulties, and they recognized it for what it was on some level, or if they genuinely believed that they are talking to someone else.
+I needed to know if a person, as incapacitated, as David Hauser appeared to be, continues to speak to himself to sort through internal difficulties, and they recognized it for what it was on some level, or if they believe they are talking to someone else.

 “Be careful,” Paul said.

-Those two words slipped out, as if Paul was repeating what had been said to him when he considered further investigation.
-He then focused his attention on me and dropped some dramatic repetition on me:
+Those two words slipped out, as if Paul was repeating the warnings he received when he considered further investigation.
+He then focused his attention on me and said, “Be careful” again.

-I was willing to accept these words of caution on the face of what they implied, but my curiosity got the best of me.
+I was willing to accept these words of caution on the face of what they implied, at first, but my curiosity got the best of me.